avisagie/BottleRockets/README.md

 also check out rocket_architectures.py.
 There are two (at the time of writing): one with a center stage and three boosters and one with a single stage.

-fly*_ga.py try to optimise rocket parameters with a Genertic Algorithm.
+fly*_ga.py try to optimise rocket parameters with a Genetic Algorithm.